Kosinkadink/jno/README.md

 *-p, --port=/some/port*: see --port above.
 Affects the upload and serial commands.

 *--board=boardname*: see --board above.
-Affects the build, upload, and listmodels commands.
+Affects the build, upload, and boards commands.

 # jno Directory Structure